-We execute currency forward contracts in order to mitigate our exposure to fluctuations in various currencies against our reporting currency, the U.S. Dollar.
-We do not elect hedge accounting for our current currency forward contract activity; however, we may elect to apply hedge accounting in future scenarios.
-The change in the fair value of currency forward contracts is recognized directly in earnings, as a component of other income, net.
-During the three and six months ended December 31, 2015 and 2014, we have experienced volatility within other income, net in our consolidated statements of operations from unrealized gains and losses on the mark-to-market of outstanding currency forward contracts.
+We have elected not to apply hedge accounting for all other currency forward contracts.
+During the three and nine months ended March 31, 2016 and 2015, we have experienced volatility within other (expense) income, net in our consolidated statements of operations from unrealized gains and losses on the mark-to-market of outstanding currency forward contracts.
 We expect this volatility to continue in future periods for contracts for which we do not apply hedge accounting.
 Additionally, since our hedging objectives may be targeted at non-GAAP financial metrics that exclude non-cash items such as depreciation and amortization, we may experience increased, not decreased, volatility in our GAAP results as a result of our currency hedging program.

-As of December 31, 2015, we had the following outstanding currency forward contracts that were not designated for hedge accounting and were used to hedge fluctuations in the U.S. Dollar value of forecasted transactions denominated in Australian Dollar, Canadian Dollar, Danish Krone, Euro, Great British Pound, Indian Rupee, New Zealand Dollar, Norwegian Krone, Swedish Krona, and Swiss Franc:
+As of March 31, 2016, we had the following outstanding currency forward contracts that were not designated for hedge accounting and were used to hedge fluctuations in the U.S. Dollar value of forecasted transactions denominated in Australian Dollar, Canadian Dollar, Danish Krone, Euro, Great British Pound, Indian Rupee, New Zealand Dollar, Norwegian Krone, Swedish Krona, and Swiss Franc:

-Notional Amount Effective Date Maturity Date Number of Instruments Index September 2014 through Various dates through June \$265,829 December 2015 2017 421 Various
+Notional Amount Effective Date Maturity Date Number of Instruments Index December 2014 through March Various dates through \$294,940 2016 September 2017 441 Various